 With a mix of disruptive businesses, innovators and some rich discussions on valuation Episode Two has many lessons, great insights and a few laughs as well…Our entrepreneurs are prepared, their pitches entertaining and expressive – all the founders in this episode happen to be relatively young (well compared to us) – some have been battling away at their idea for years whilst others are not even a year into the business.
 These are the notes that I took while filming Episode Two (and a few behind the scenes photos):

 Disrupt Surfboards – There are many methods to valuing businesses – I know of at least four used by professionals in this space.
 When a business has good revenue and then falls behinds it’s launch year numbers then the founder needs to be really clear about the valuation method they chose and why.
 No business is linear – not every business grows year on year.
-Founder Gary with his team of eight at Disrupt is doing something really cool in the surfboard market, (and they are a supplier to RedBalloon) Personalisation of sports equipment, looks great, is fun, customers love it – but is that enough to make it a business to invest in?
+Founder Gary with his team of eight at Disrupt is doing something really cool in the surfboard market, (and they are a supplier to Wrapped and RedBalloon) Personalisation of sports equipment, looks great, is fun, customers love it – but is that enough to make it a business to invest in?

 The product is beautiful but it takes much more than that to get the Sharks to swim with any investment.